 FLINT D. MITCHELL, Ph.D., is CDL’s vice president.
 Flint has more than 20 years of combined health and education experience in the nonprofit, public, and private sectors.
 Prior to joining the CDL team, he was a program officer at the Greater New Orleans Foundation (GNOF) where he led programmatic work in the areas of health, education, and child and youth development.
 In 2017, Flint completed a 3-year W.K.
 Kellogg Foundation (WKKF) Community Leadership Network (CLN) Fellowship.
 The fellowship targeted individuals who could be transformative social change agents in their communities so that vulnerable children and their families could achieve optimal health and well-being, academic achievement, and financial security.
 Throughout the fellowship experience, Flint immersed himself into the study of the WKKF embedded approach of racial equity and healing as well as other concepts including facilitation, systems thinking, storytelling, and strategic communications.
 In addition to the WKKF CLN Fellowship, in 2009, Flint completed a fellowship with the Oak Ridge Institute for Science Education at the Centers for Disease Control and Prevention where he provided research and technical assistance support within the Division of Partnerships and Strategic Alliances, National Center for Health Marketing.
 Flint is an Adjunct Assistant Professor in the Undergraduate Studies program at Tulane University in the School of Public Health and Tropical Medicine where he teaches Public Health Program Implementation and Management.
 In his leisure time, he enjoys exercising, traveling, and spending time with family and friends.

-DENISE HOWELL, as CDL’s program administrator, spends much of her time organizing CDL’s annual Plain Talk about Literacy and Learning.
+DENISE HOWELL, as CDL’s program manager, spends much of her time organizing CDL’s annual Plain Talk about Literacy and Learning.
 She also coordinates the logistics and collects data for all professional learning sessions conducted by CDL professionals.
 Prior to coming to CDL, Denise worked with the Youth Service Bureau in St. Tammany Parish as their referral coordinator and the assistant coordinator for the Youth Service Bureau’s annual fundraiser, Chef Soiree.

-AMY E. POIRIER is an early childhood coordinator at CDL.
+AMY E. POIRIER is an early childhood supervisor at CDL.
 Amy has held multiple positions in the field of early childhood.
 Early in her career she worked as a teacher, center administrator, and a curriculum and training director.
 She has also worked as a program monitor, coach and trainer for several statewide programs and as an independent advisor, trainer and consultant.
 Additionally, Amy is an approved Child Development Associate (CDA) Professional Development Specialist and an endorsed trainer with Louisiana Pathways.
 Amy knows that children benefit the most from highly effective teachers, and that relevant, on-the-job coaching and mentoring support significantly increases their skills.
 As an early childhood specialist, she enjoys working side-by-side with early childhood professionals to provide support and thereby positively affect outcomes for young children.

 LAUREN RICHARDSON is CDL’s graphic designer.
 She designs and prints all training and promotional materials, including all materials for the Plain Talk about Literacy and Learning Institute.
 Lauren graduated from Louisiana State University College of Art and Design in 2008 with a Bachelor of Fine Arts with a concentration in graphic design.
 In her spare time, she enjoys creating original oil and acrylic paintings that showcase all that New Orleans has to offer.